Multilevel Monte Carlo methods for the approximation of invariant measures of stochastic differential equations

-The main computational tasks in Bayesian statistics is the approximation of expectations with respect to the posterior.
+The main computational task in Bayesian statistics is the approximation of expectations with respect to the posterior.
 The a priori uncertainty in a parameter $x$ is modelled using a probability density $\pi_{0}(x)$ called the prior.
-Here, we consider the where for a fixed parameter $x$ the data $\left\{ \data_{i}\right\} _{i=1,\dots,N}$ is supposed to be i.i.d. with density ${\pi(\data|x)}$.
-By Bayes' rule the posterior
+Here we consider the case where for a fixed parameter $x$ the data $\left\{ \data_{i}\right\} _{i=1,\dots,N}$ is supposed to be i.i.d. with density ${\pi(\data|x)}$.
+By Bayes' rule the posterior is given by